 How Do You Know If You Are Tackling Depression?

 As with other disorders, you should be the first to know if you are doing better.
 Do you feel more connected?
 Do you have more energy?
 Most importantly, are you more active?
 The responsibility of therapy is on the client.
 It is about doing, doing, doing.

 While identifying and analyzing can be helpful to some degree, the point of therapy is to facilitate personal change.
 Changing debilitating life behaviors or moods cannot occur without implementing some new habits.
 These changes can certainly be very small at first.
+For instance, employing micro self-care practices as part of a sensory based treatment plan.
 Nevertheless, something new has to happen in your life outside of the session.
 Part of overcoming depression is to leave a session with a new “go to” before your next appointment.

 If you have never been treated for depression, or if you have some understanding of your symptoms, but have never progressed to the point of tackling the underlying core issues that fuel your depression, please connect for further assessment to determine an appropriate treatment plan to treat your depression.